 Master of Fine Arts degree programs in creative writing may be offered completely online, although an on-campus residency component may be required.
 Residencies usually involve writing workshops that allow students to work with faculty mentors, critique each other's work and network with publishing professionals.
-Some residencies last five or seven days, and occur possibly once or twice per year.
+Some residencies last five or seven days and occur possibly once or twice per year.
+Although many MFA programs do require residencies, there are some that do not.
 Some programs may offer internships.
+Applications to these programs require a portfolio of creative work.

 An advanced degree isn't required to be a creative author, but an MFA can help writers develop their voice and distinguish their work.
 Individuals who want to teach can also benefit from completing a master's degree program.
 Prospective writing teachers may need to complete additional training and certification requirements for some employers.